 It was the foul stench and body parts clogging up drain pipes that became Dennis Nilsen’s downfall.
 After neighbors complained about the smell and had trouble flushing their toilets, a plumber was brought in, unable to fix the job himself, he called in a specialist company for unblocking drains.
 The specialist, recognizing the sludge as dissolved body parts, called the police.
 Confronted by police, Dennis Nilsen confessed and remains imprisoned for his crimes, serving a full life sentence with no possibility of release.

 List of Dennis Nilsen’s known victims:

-Andrew Ho – Young student from Hong Kong.
-Victim of attempted murder, survived
+Andrew Ho – Young student from Hong Kong, victim of attempted murder; Kenneth Ockenden (Aged 26).

 Sources of information: